woocommerce/automations/lib/automations/assign-milestone/README.md

                   github_token: ${{ secrets.GITHUB_TOKEN }}
                   # This can be a comma delimited list of automations to run, in this case we're just executing assign-milestone
                   automations: assign-milestone
+                  inputs:
+                      # one of ignore, minor, or major
+                      bump_strategy: ignore
 ```

 ## API